johnDorian/rockbin/README.md

 It's also possible to create sensor expressed in minutes - please refer to parameters table.

+## Contributing

+Feel free to make some changes (even write some unit tests) and create a PR.
+The main aim and scope of this project is to get the robot to report the bin status, so please keep this in mind when creating a PR.

 ## Building for the vacuum

-Feel free to modify the code and build the binary yourself.
+***Pre-built binaries are available in the releases.***

 You can build it on your computer rather than the vacuum using:

 ```bash
 GOARM=7 GOARCH=arm GOOS=linux go build